JM1/ansible-collection-jm1-cloudy/README.md

 #### Start container with Docker Compose

-Open [`docker-compose.yml`][containers-docker-compose-yml] in your copy of the [`containers/`][containers-example] directory and find the container based on the distribution matching the container host.
+Open a `docker-compose.yml.*` in your copy of the [`containers/`][containers-example] directory which matches the distribution of the container host.
 The following example assumes that the container host is running on `Debian 11 (Bullseye)`.
-The matching container name in [`docker-compose.yml`][ containers-docker-compose-yml] is called `debian_11`.
+The matching Docker Compose file is named `docker-compose.yml.debian_11`.
 To start it, run these commands on the container host:

-[containers-docker-compose-yml]: containers/docker-compose.yml

 ```sh
 # Change to Docker Compose directory inside your project directory